-There is parking at these locations so you do not need a decal and most places are open parking; however, some, like Campus Lodge, West 20, and Lexington Crossing have guest parking.
+There is parking at these locations that do not require a decal and most places are open parking.
+Some also have guest parking, like Campus Lodge, West 20, Oxford Manor, and Lexington Crossing.

-Most places do not include all utilities–some are all inclusive besides water, some are all inclusive excluding electric, some require to pay both.
+Most places do not include all utilities; some are all-inclusive besides water, some are all-inclusive with the exclusion of electric, some require payment of both.

-These are, however, just some of the more popular off-campus complexes UF students seem to flock to.
-There are many more new apartments that are leasing including College Park at Midtown, Evergreen Uptown, and Park Avenue apartments next to Celebration Pointe.
+These communities are just some of the more popular off-campus complexes that UF students seem to favor.
+There are many more new apartments that are leasing, including College Park at Midtown, Evergreen Uptown, and Park Avenue apartments next to Celebration Pointe.
 There is also a new apartment complex scheduled to open for Fall 2020 called Liv+ Gainesville; pricing is not yet available but they are taking names for a waiting list.
 Finally, check out UF’s Off-Campus Life website for more assistance.